 |Grammar Objectives for Year 6|

-As with the reading, at the end of each key stage, the children will be assessed in their writing, and in their knowledge of Grammar and Spelling.
+As with the reading, at the end of each key stage, the children will be assessed in their writing.
+There is no test for writing.
+Instead, the children will be assessed using the portfolio of work that they have built up over the year.
+At the end of Key Stage 2, they will also be assessed in their knowledge of Grammar and Spelling.

 Currently, there is no formal test for the assessment of Writing.
-Instead, throughout the academic year in children and teachers in Year 2 and Year 6, will be compiling a portfolio of evidence in their writing books to showcase their abilities as young writers.
-This will then be used to make judgements about whether or not each child has achieved the expected standard or above for the end of the Key Stage.
+Instead, throughout the academic year children in Year 2 and Year 6, will be compiling a portfolio of evidence in their writing books to showcase their abilities as young writers.
+This will then be used to make judgements about whether or not each child has achieved the expected standard, or is working at a level above or below for the end of the Key Stage.

 Please see below for the objectives that the children will be expected to achieve by the end of each Key Stage: